Trivy Configuration

 cartography --selected-modules trivy --trivy-s3-bucket my-bucket --trivy-s3-prefix trivy-scans/

-Cartography will then search s3://my-bucket/trivy-scans/ for JSON files with the naming convention <ECR Image URI>.json and load them into the graph.
+Cartography will then search s3://my-bucket/trivy-scans/ for all .json files and load them into the graph.
 Note that this requires the role running Cartography to have the s3:ListObjects and s3:GetObject permissions for the bucket and prefix.

 The --trivy-s3-prefix parameter is optional and defaults to an empty string.